Policies and Procedures Applicable to Post-Doctoral Associates, Post-Doctoral Fellows and Research Associates

 Once appointed, information about sick and vacation time will be provided to Postdoctoral Associates by the Research Foundation and to Research Associates by the Human Resources Office.
 Sick and vacation time must be approved by the Associate's supervisor.

-E. Required Training
+E. Research Ethics and Training

 F. Orientation and Resources